life733/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Fuzuli Yuksek.
-I’m a Management & Data Analyst.
+I’m a Management & Data Analyst and I am happy to share this project with you!